organization-develife/privacy-policy/PrivacyPolicyPhotoVideoRecovery.md

 ***
 ## What information do we need about you?
 ***
-The app needs to request multimedia permissions to access your photos and videos.
-It is important to mention that we do not save any photos or videos outside of your cell phone.
-Your photos and videos always remain on your cell phone, photos and videos are never transferred to another location.
+It is important to mention that we do not save any data outside of your cell phone. the data are never transferred to another location.